What is Sexual Violence?

-- In 2014, one rape was reported to Kansas law enforcement every eight hours and 18 minutes.
+- In 2016, 1 rape was reported to Kansas law enforcement every 7 hours and 36 minutes.

-- In 80 percent of law enforcement reported cases of rape in Kansas, victims know the rapist.
+- In over 80 percent of law enforcement reported cases of rape in Kansas, the victim knew the rapist.

 - Sexual violence happens in every community in Kansas.

 If You Are a Victim of Sexual Violence

 - Your immediate safety is important.
 Go to a safe place such as a friend or family member’s home.

 - Get support.
 Local sexual assault programs can provide free and confidential support and advocacy for you and your friends and family.

 - Get support.
 Local sexual assault programs can pro-vide free and confidential support and advocacy for you and your friends and family.

 - Protect your health.
 You may have a range of health concerns as a result of the sexual violence.
 It is best to seek medical care as soon as possible.
 This can be done through seeing your regular doctor, going to the emergency room or with a Sexual Assault Nurse Examiner (SANE).

 - Reporting the violence is your choice.
 Depending on the type of sexual violence you’ve experienced, you may consider reporting to law enforcement, an employer, a school official, or other person.
 Many factors may weigh into your decision to report or not to report the violence.
 There is no right way to handle the effects of sexual violence.
 If you decide to report the violence to someone, it is important to explore the potential effects of the report on your work, school, career, and all areas of your life.
 A local sexual assault program advocate will be able to help you understand the process in your area and to support you through it.
 If you decide not to report to anyone, you are still fully entitled to advocacy services and medical care.